hatute/hatute.github.io/_posts/2024-09-06-the-rain-and-the-rainbow.md

 ## 0x01

 Well, it has been a while since my last post, and as life tends to go, there have been both ups and downs.
 I started this blog at the end of my second year as a doctoral student.
-Back then, I was just stepping into the world of neuroscience, armed with curiosity and the fascinating textbook "Principles of Neural Science."
+Back then, I was dipping my toes into the world of neuroscience, armed with curiosity and the fascinating textbook "Principles of Neural Science."
 My goal was simple: to share my thoughts and notes every few weeks as I navigated this complex, yet captivating field.